oodum/Computer-Graphics-Review-Challenge/README.md

 The enemy will take a step forward right before it attacks.
 Make sure to dodge properly!

+You can press the left mouse button to attack

 When you die, you will turn red.

 We made use of two different shaders